expo/.github/profile/README.md

-## Welcome to Expo

 Expo is an open-source React framework for building _truly_ native apps and websites.

-## Getting Started

-Go to the [Expo docs](https://docs.expo.dev/) to start creating powerful native apps!
+[Read the documentation to get started](https://docs.expo.dev/).

 ## Who's using Expo?